 Updated February 25, 2021 (Originally January, 2019) — We’ve heard it said that new parents shouldn’t have their new babies released to them until they have passed a child rearing class.
-Something similar might be said for retirees – retirement is far too important a project to undertake without some education and training.
-With that said we are undertaking a multipart online training class on retirement preparation.
-As we imagine it, this online course will be good for people to take years before they actually pull the retirement trigger.
-We also hope is that it might provide refresher training for those who are already enjoying their retirements.
-Please let us know what you think of the idea!
+Something similar might be said for retirees – retirement is far too important a project to undertake without some preparation and planning.
+To that end we have created a multipart online training class on retirement preparation – and this is the first Module.
+As we imagine it, people can take the course years before they actually pull the retirement trigger.
+It can also be used as refresher training for those who are already enjoying their retirements.

 December 24, 2018 — (this is a continuation of our “Time to Retire Retirement” Series.)
 Part 1 of this series starts with the idea that since people are living active lives much longer than what used to be retirement age, the idea of retirement might need to be reconsidered.
 In this edition we want to focus on the difficulties that older workers have if they decide to take up on that idea – postponing or maybe never retiring.
 An article from the Wall St. Journal, “Booming Employment Market Can’t Fill the Retirement Shortfall“, has some very sobering information on older people who would like to remain in the workplace.